 Content marketing helps you get your message across to more users.
 It allows them to find what they need, when they need it (and/or solve a problem they’re experiencing) (Search Engine Journal).
 It also builds your brand persona, differentiating you from competitors, so you connect with more customers on a more personal level.

 - Pillar Articles

 - Website Content

 - And Much More!

-Think of snippets you might see when you Google “how to change my car’s oil” or “how long do I need to boil chicken?”
+Think about the snippets you see when you Google “how to change my car’s oil” or “how long do I need to boil chicken?”
 Google’s crawlers will search high and low for the best quality content on the internet to answer this question.
 A snippet of the most relevant answer will appear at the top of your search results page with the exact information you’re looking for.
-This snippet will also feature a link to a source.
+This snippet will also feature a link to the source of the info (your site).
 And guess where the majority of answers to search queries come from?
-Your business’ blog.
+Your business’ blog page.

 Do I Really Need a Blog?